Redesigning MyShake to increase weekly active users through smarter flow and personalized alerts.

 [digital project] image of digital artwork on a screen (for a graphic design studio)

-Debating between 2 variations
+Debating between 2 variations and getting approval for Version 2.

 Mocking up 2 variations, we contemplated on whether we should keep the half-map and half-list variation or our new bento dashboard.
 We wanted to get approval before we proceeded.
 We designed a mid-fidelity mockup and the team approved the new version of marketing MyShake as an all-in-one care package (V2).